Zoldinn/42_Inception/USER_DOC.md

   ```bash
   make down
   ```
+This stop the services, but the data is always stored.

-**Clean all, the database too**:
+**Clean all (the database too)**:
 ```bash
 make fclean
 ```
+This clean absolutely all, it's like when you cloned the repository, there's nothing left.
 ## Accessing the Website
 Once the services are running, open your web browser.
 - Main Website: `https://<login>.42.fr`
 - Administration Panel: `https://<login>.42.fr/wp-admin`
-  - Connect with the login you defined in `.env` file.
+  - Connect with the login you defined in `.env` file. (refer to Crendentials)
 #### Note:
 *Since we use a self-signed SSL certificate, your browser will display a security warning ("Your connection is not private").
 This is expected; you can safely proceed by clicking "Advanced" -> "Proceed to...".*

 ## Credentials
-For security reasons, credentials should not be hardcoded.
+For security reasons, credentials should not be hardcoded into the different configurations files.
 So, for this project I used a `.env` file.
 To see how to populate it, see `DEV_DOC.md`

 ## Health Check
 To verify that the services are running correctly:
 1. `Run docker ps` in your terminal.
 You should see three containers (nginx, wordpress, mariadb) with the status Up.
 2. Visit the URL.
 If the WordPress page loads, the stack is operational.

+If you want more explanations, see the `DEV_DOC.md`